vigorousnorth/portland-revaluation/README.md

 The `nrow(p)` command should return 22796 rows – note that this doesn't quite include every property record in the city, but it's'about 95 percent of the 24,000 records in the city’s database.

-The original scrape missed the 2021 valuation numbers for this CMP property (which appears to be a submarine cable to one of the islands).
+The original scrape missed the 2021 valuation numbers for [this CMP property](https://assessors.portlandmaine.gov/datalets/datalet.aspx?mode=assessment_history&sIndex=2&idx=1&LMparent=20) (described as a submarine cable to one of the islands).
 We'll fill it in by hand here:

 	p[22793,]
 	p[22793,]$land21 <- 93917700